reuteras/dfirws/README.md

 DFIRWS is a solution to do DFIR work in Windows.
 To avoid having to download and install tools manually from many different sources, the tools are downloaded and prepared for use in a Windows Sandbox or VM.

-DFIRWS has been enhanced since its start and now have the following main parts.
+DFIRWS has been enhanced since its start and now contains the following main parts.

 - **downloadFiles.ps1** - download, update and prepare tools to use for DFIR work.
 Also downloads enrichment data and updates ClamAV signatures.
 - **createSandboxConfig.ps1** - create Windows Sandbox configuration files for the tools.